Tendai Mtawarira

 Mtawarira made his debut for South Africa against Wales on 14 June 2008.
-With 117 caps, he is the most capped prop in South African history and the third most capped Springbok of all time behind Victor Matfield and Bryan Habana.
+With 117 caps, he is the most capped prop in South African history and the fourth most capped Springbok of all time behind Eben Etzebeth, Victor Matfield and Bryan Habana.

-With his 117 caps, Mtawarira is the 17th most capped international forward of all time and the 5th most capped prop of all time.
+With his 117 caps, Mtawarira is the 17th most capped international forward of all time and the 6th most capped prop of all time.

 He is also a 2019 Rugby World Cup Winner.